eirinin/blog/_posts/2015-10-01-installing-cutest-and-cutest.jl.markdown

 If you need it, please contact me.

 This concludes the new installation of CUTEst.

+**Warning**: Due to current limitations we cannot open two problems at the same time in CUTEst without the possibility of a segmentation fault.
+So, if you need to run cutest for a list of problems, I suggest you use a bash script to loop over each problem and call your Julia code passing the problem as an input argument.

 Ths embedded Asciinema video is below.